-I’ve been overwhelming behind on blog posts so rather than try to catch up individually, this is a bit of a summary of my spring and summer.
+I’ve been overwhelmingly behind on blog posts so rather than try to catch up individually, this is a bit of a summary of my spring and summer.
 While it’s tempting to let short blurb Instagram and Facebook posts take over, I think the long-form blog posts serve a purpose as well.
 Our ski season on[…]

 The mega ice-science trip is over and I’m back in BC.
 While I’m psyched about the routes we sent this week, I’ve been thinking more about the ones we backed off.
 The weather was quite good, a bit chilly in the mornings but always warming to bearable in the afternoon.
 Avalanche conditions were about as ideal as you[…]